All Episodes

 And they know it's a lie.

-Well it's totally untrue.
+Well, it's totally untrue.

 They have a specific line in the law that says that the election officials can provide water to anyone who needs it.

-The difference is that the they don't allow campaigns to go election it's called the an election right so that's that's what this is all about.
+The difference is that they don't allow campaigns to go.

 Before I get to the phones, Mr. Speaker, let me talk about the Republican Party.

-Uh we have Senate seats open in Florida, in Georgia, in New Hampshire uh we have it in Wisconsin, Pennsylvania, Ohio, Arizona.
+We have Senate seats open in Florida, in Georgia, in New Hampshire.

-You can't get a better bellwether than those states with the U.S. Senate and of course obviously the the Republicans in the House are within striking distance of becoming the majority again.
+And, of course, obviously, the Republicans in the House are within striking distance of becoming the majority again.

 Your thoughts?

-We just picked up a special elections in uh in New Hampshire and in Connecticut uh we're consistently I think gaining ground partially because the left is just driving people away.
+We just picked up special elections in New Hampshire and in Connecticut.

-that we believe in your rights to pursue happiness, your rights to have a job, and I think we're gonna have to come up with some solutions for things like uh the degree to which big corporations and the uh big internet systems have have really become political animals uh and are doing things that are just not acceptable.
+And I think we're going to have to come up with some solutions for things like the degree to which big corporations and the big internet systems have really become political animals and are doing things that are just not acceptable.

 Period.

-I got a front row trying to do.
+I got a front row seat.

-In in when I we first met in 1990 in a holiday inn in Decatur, Alabama, the first time I interviewed you.
+We first met in 1990 in a holiday inn in Decatur, Alabama, the first time I interviewed you.

-Uh, but then I moved to Georgia and I was on the air in Georgia.
+But then I moved to Georgia and I was on the air in Georgia.

 You don't really like it, do you?

-Uh it's very hard work.
+It's very hard work.

 People who think it's easy have never done it.

-I I don't mind being a guest.
+I don't mind being a guest.

-But when you start getting into it, it's funny, everybody says I can do a talk show, and I I'm like, I remember the first time I did a three hour show, my my uh the first week, my brain hurt.
+And I'm like, I remember the first time I did a three-hour show, the first week, my brain hurt.

 It just did.

-Um now I uh if I don't do it, I'll be driving around in the car talking to myself and mumbling to myself.
+Now if I don't do it, I'll be driving around in the car talking to myself and mumbling to myself.

 I'll be like, all right, you're on the air.